therealsphinx/support.balsamiq.com/content/sales/paymentmethods.md

 The answer depends on the version of Balsamiq Mockups:

 *   [Subscriptions](#subscriptions) - myBalsamiq, Mockups 3 for Google Drive, and Mockups 3 for JIRA Cloud.
-*   [Licenses](#licenses) - Mockups 3 for Desktop, Mockups for Confluence, and Mockups for JIRA Server.
+*   [Licenses](#licenses) - Mockups 3 for Desktop, Mockups for Confluence Server, and Mockups for JIRA Server.

 * * *